In this article, we will pit Fusion360 vs. Inventor for an ultimate comparison.

 Winner: Fusion360 (but beware of Cloud Credits!)

-A few years ago, Autodesk made the transition from selling perpetual licenses of its product to selling subscription-based service.
+A few years ago, Autodesk made the transition from selling perpetual licenses of its products to selling subscription-based service.

-If you are paying your annual fee, you gain access to the latest and greatest version of whichever app you are paying for.
+If you are paying your annual fee, you gain access to the latest and greatest version of whichever app you are using.
 Alternatively, you can pay monthly or Tri-annually (Is that the right term?
 Tri-annually?
 You pay every three years.)

 Free trial: Yes for both programs